Support and Benefits with Fostering Rotherham

 We pair all approved carers as part of our buddy system.
 Buddies are assigned based on background and experience, so you’ll have a like-minded carer at the end of the phone.

-We’re home to 3 Mockingbird hubs which provide regular respite for foster carers, giving the child in your care a chance to meet over looked after children and expand their community.
+We’re home to 3 Mockingbird hubs which provide regular respite for foster carers, giving the child in your care a chance to meet other looked after children and expand their community.

 Join our regular specialised support groups.
 Free to attend, they provide a space for your family, friends and birth children to meet like-minded fostering families.